Fiction and non-fiction

 - Choose a person or animal and write a character description.

 - Write a short story or poem about anything else that you thought was interesting.

 The snow-covered mountains shone like diamonds in the early morning sunshine.
 Slowly, the herd of deer woke up, quickly shaking off their snowy blankets.
 Icicles hung from the towering trees and rivers were frozen solid.
 Winter had arrived.

 - adjectives and adverbs

 - similes and metaphors

-If you can, show your two paragraphs to someone at home.
+If you can, share your two paragraphs with someone.